 Stoddard Peak Trail is a 10.3 mile moderately trafficked out and back trail located near Claremont, California and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until May.
+The trail is primarily used for hiking and is best used from October until May.
 Dogs are also able to use this trail.

 Some very nice views and enough steeper portions to get the heart rate up but a good stretch of the trail is a dirt road.
 However, on the backside of the mountain, the trail turned into a winding narrow walking path, more of what you'd expect.
 I wasn't really looking for the turn off to the summit but it would've been nice if that was a little more clearly marked.
 But what I thought was really cool about this hike is where you end up after 10 miles.
 You're down in a valley surrounded by these beautiful mountains.
 It has a very surreal feel to it.
 I was in and out in four hours with a handful of photo stops.
 All in all, I would do it again.